 The Get Moving Challenge is a fun, team-based exercise focusing on pedometer steps, time spent exercising, and the option to track weight goals.
 If you choose to focus on a weight goal, you may pick to maintain, lose, or gain weight, based on your personal or medical needs.

 Live team standings will be available online.
-Metrics for each week must be entered.
+Metrics for the previous week must be entered by the current Wednesday at 11:59 p.m.
 Therefore, standings will be most accurate after this deadline.
-Team members may not enter data after the weekly deadline and will be ineligible to win that week's raffle.
-Team members should encourage each other to enter all tracking data by the deadline.
-Weekly updates regarding standings will be sent out by LIVE FOR LIFE on Mondays to notify teams of their status and raffle winners.
+Weekly updates regarding standings will be sent out by LIVE FOR LIFE on Mondays to notify teams of their status and drawing winners.

-There are also two raffles you may participate in throughout the challenge: the Striding Toward Success Raffle and the Exercise Bingo Raffle.
+There are also two drawings you may participate in throughout the challenge: the Striding Toward Success drawing and the Exercise Bingo drawing.

-• Striding Toward Success: Each week, you are required to enter your stats for the competition categories you are participating in.
-After submitting your weekly stats, you will be entered to win a Fit Bit Inspire 2.
+- Striding Toward Success: Each week, you are required to enter your stats for the competition categories you are participating in.
+After submitting your weekly stats, you will be entered to win a JLab Go Sport+ Wireless Workout Earbuds.
 Winners will be randomly chosen each week.
 The number of steps or minutes of exercise completed does not influence your chances of winning, but rather that you entered data.

-• Exercise Bingo Raffle: Each week, complete 5 exercises from the .
+- Exercise Bingo Drawing: Each week, complete 5 exercises from the Bingo card.
 You can get a Bingo when 5 exercises in a row vertically, horizontally, or diagonally are crossed off.
-By the weekly deadline, submit which exercises you completed to our Qualtrics survey to get entered to win a raffle prize.
+By the weekly deadline, submit which exercises you completed to our Qualtrics survey to get entered to win a drawing prize.
+Prize options include a yoga kit or Pickleball set from the LIVE FOR LIFE Store.
 On the PDF of the Bingo card, you may click the exercise names to see demonstrations and form.

 This is a web-based program, so having access to a computer is ideal.
-If you do not have access to a computer at home or work, you can use a public computer at a Duke library, 705 Broad St. or the LIVE FOR LIFE offices in the sub-basement, Orange Zone of Duke Clinic.
+If you do not have access to a computer at home or work, you can use a mobile device or a public computer at a Duke library, 705 Broad St. or the LIVE FOR LIFE offices in the sub-basement, Orange Zone of Duke Clinic.

 Being a team captain is easier than you think!
 The captain's main responsibility is to recruit their team of at least five members.
 Once the competition begins, the captain also helps motivate team members and reminds them to record their progress.